certara/pyDarwin/docs/Example6.rst

 and can be downloaded :download:`here <../examples/user/Example6/options.json>`

-Starting the search and command line output:
+Starting the search and console output:

 :ref:`Starting the search is covered here<Execution>`